 - Aftermarket parts can be cheaper but vary in quality

-- High-quality power steering fluid is critical for performance
+- High-quality power steering fluid is important for long-term performance

-Remember, the right parts and fluids will ensure your repair lasts longer and avoids future issues.
+Using the right parts and fluid helps the repair last longer and avoids repeat issues.

 Estimating The Cost Breakdown